 What Can Cause Involuntary Muscle Movements?

 Involuntary muscle movement can occur at any age, but it is more common in adults.
 Males and females are equally affected with this condition.
+Muscle twitching can occur when you are awake or while sleeping.
+Many factors contribute to this discomforting condition.
+In most cases muscle twitching occurs when your body is resting.
+Below are some of causes that initiate involuntary muscle spasms.

 - Emotional stress and anxiety.